Link

 • You can miss at most 1 weekly assignment and still pass.

-3. Complete a satisfactory Final Project.
+3. Complete a satisfactory Final Activity.

 Useful Information